 [twitter]The slogan on the back of every license plate in Alberta is “Wild Rose Country”.
 The wild rose is the provincial flower of Alberta, and usually starts to bloom in late May.
 However, during our recent provincial election, the bloom has opened earlier than usual, in the form of Danielle Smith and the Wildrose Party.
+After 41 years of Progressive Conservative governments in Alberta, the province is experiencing a shift to the right.
+The Wildrose represents that shift with conservative fiscal and social elements in their platform.
+A sort of provincial nationalism has been touted by Smith in the campaign where she threatens the reigning government wants to change Alberta and she wants to keep Albertans the way they are, while returning the government to one of Albertan values.

 To that end, Smith has numerous candidates running under her flag who have said and done outrageous things in their past.
 One has fraternized with white supremacy groups.
 Another has openly advocated the bullying of gay youth.
 Still another has said being caucasian gives him an advantage is the ability to communicate with society.